mattruggio/basketball/README.md

 **Room** | Main object responsible for providing an iterable interface capable of executing a draft, pick by pick.
 **Scout** | Knows how to stack rank lists of players.
 **Season** | Bounded context (sub-module) dealing with calendar and matchup generation.
+**Scheduler** | Knows how to take a League and a year and generate a game-populated calendar.
 **Skip** | Result event emitted when a front office decides to skip a round.
 **Store** | Interface for the underlying Repository persistence layer.
 While a Document Repository is mainly responsible for serialization/de-serialization, the store actually knows how to read/write the data.
 **Team Group** | Set of rosters that together form a cohesive league.